aspose-words/Aspose.Words-Documentation/net/product-overview/_index.md

 You can use Aspose.Words for .NET to build any type of 32-bit or 64-bit .NET application, including ASP.NET, WCF, WinForms, etc. In addition, you can utilize Aspose.Words for .NET via COM Interop from ASP, Perl, PHP, and Python.

-You can also use Aspose.Words for .NET to build applications with Mono, as well as on Windows Azure, Microsoft SharePoint, Microsoft Silverlight, Xamarin.Android, Xamarin.iOS, and Xamarin.Mac.
+You can also use Aspose.Words for .NET to build applications with Mono, as well as on Windows Azure, Microsoft SharePoint, Microsoft Silverlight, Xamarin.Android, Xamarin.iOS, and `Xamarin.Mac`.

 ### Independence from Other Applications